 While it takes a professional dentist a total of eight years to complete both their undergraduate degree and complete medical school, an orthodontist adds another three years of schooling and training on top of that for a total of eleven years.
 With this additional training and education, orthodontists become specialists in the process of straightening teeth and correcting misaligned jaws.
 While some dentists may offer orthodontic treatment, orthodontists are much more effective and reliable thanks to all of those extra years of practice.

-Only a small percentage of practicing orthodontists in the United States are board certified.
-We are proud to say that Dr. Flanagan and Dr. Stock have achieved this honor given by the American Board of Orthodontics.
+A board certified diplomate is an orthodontist who has been recognized by the American Board of Orthodontics as a professional who continuously pursues proficiency and excellence in their craft.
+Only a small percentage of practicing orthodontists in the United States are board certified, and we are proud to say that CFSS Braces own Dr. Flanagan and Dr. Stock have both achieved this honor.
 They earned this designation as a result of a voluntary process that lets the ABO extensively review an orthodontist's education and provide an intensive assessment of their clinical expertise.
-Involvement in the certification process is a demonstration of the orthodontist's pursuit of continued proficiency and excellence.

 - Is there a problem?
 What is it?